 In the second year of Marquette's stay, the Tionontates began to build their fort or palisaded village.
-According to LaHontan's plan, it occupied about the middle of the level ground surrounding East Moran Bay.
+According to Lallontan's plan, it occupied about the middle of the level ground surrounding East Moran Bay.
 And there it remained until the Hurons' departure for Detroit, about 1702.
 Soon after Marquette's departure, Fathers Henry Nouvel and Philip Pierson, abandoning the old site, built a substantial, though small, church and an adjoining residence, protected, after the fashion of the times, by a palisade enclosure.
-In this new church Father Marquette's remains were interred, June 9th, 1677.
+In this new church Father Marquette's remains were interred, by a palisade enclosure."
+And there it undoubtedly remained until its destruction by fire, about 1706.

 There can be no doubt about its position.
-The Jesuits' re port of 1678 places it in close proximity to the Huron fort.
+The Jesuits' re-June 9th, 1677. port of 1678 places it in close proximity to the Huron fort.
 So does LaHontan, in 1688.
-His plan shows it south of the fort or village, from which he says: "It is only separated by a palisade enclosure."
+His plan shows it south of the fort or village, from which he says: "It is only separated